-Celebrity Christmas trees – our favourite famous firs
+Celebrity Christmas trees – our favourite famous firs from Kylie Jenner, Peter Andre, Zoella and more

 Because famous people like to get festive, too!

-Now that most of us have our decorations up, we thought it was the perfect time to scour Instagram for our favourite celebrity Christmas trees.
+Now that we’re all set to celebrate, we thought it was the perfect time to scour Instagram for our favourite celebrity Christmas trees.
 Some, as you’d expect, are as A-list as their owners.
 But others are a little less expertly decorated – and we love them all the more for it!

-We can only hope that these famous faces were wearing Christmas jumpers and scoffing mince pies with Now That’s What I Call Christmas on repeat as they were hanging their baubles.
+We can only hope that these famous faces were – just like us – wearing Christmas jumpers and scoffing mince pies with Now That’s What I Call Christmas on repeat as they were hanging their baubles.

 More festive fun: Funniest excuses when calling in sick after the Christmas party revealed!